phaag/nfinflux/README.md

 ./nfinflux -host http://127.0.0.1:8086 -org MyOrg -bucket Flows -token <token> /flowdir/2022
 ```

 Imports the stats of a single netflow file or recursively all netflow files in /flowdir/2022.
+Multiple files or directories may be given as extra arguments.
 Usually nfcapd.xx files are collected each 300s interval.
-The timestamp is taken from the file name and the rates calculated by assuming 300s intervals.
-If you collected your flows with a different interval, add the proper **-twin** option.
+The timestamp is taken from the file name and the rates calculated by assuming a 300s interval.
+If you collected your flows in a different interval, add the proper **-twin** option.

 ### InfluxDB

-nfinflux uses the InfluxDB api v2.0, therefore requires an InfluxDB > v2.0.
+nfinflux uses the InfluxDB api v2.0, therefore requires an InfluxDB version >= v2.0.

-For any mode, valid credentials (host/token/org) for the InfluxDB are required. nfinflux also supports environment variables **INFLUXDB_HOST** and **INFLUXDB_TOKEN**.
+For any operation mode, valid credentials (host/token/org) for the InfluxDB are required. nfinflux also supports environment variables **INFLUXDB_HOST** and **INFLUXDB_TOKEN**.
 The **-host** and **-token** command line arguments overwrite the env variables.

 #### Bucket

 Alle data is imported into the bucket given with **-bucket**.
 There are two additional command line options:

-**-create**: Creates the bucket is it does not exist.
+**-create**: Creates the bucket if it does not exist.
 **-delete**: Deletes the bucket if it exists and re-creates it.

 Both options need a token with appropriate authorization rights.
 (Allow read/write for given org).
+Otherwise a token to write/write the bucket is fine.

 A proper token needs to be created in the InfluxDB interface.
 The organisation needs already to exist.